pls-rs/pls/docs/features/details.md

 The `--details`/`-d` flag is very multifaceted.

-- Pass just the `-details`/`-d` flag once without any values to get the default details.
-This is quite little, you might want more fields.
+- Pass just the `-details`/`-d` flag once without any values or with the value `def` to get the default details.
+This includes few fields, you might want understandably want more.

 ```
 $ pls -d
+$ pls -d def
 ```

 <div